QuakedK/Oneclick/Unsupported Features.md

 (Windows Updates)

-Unlike what many people think Windows Updates are not actually needed.
+Unlike what the majority of people think, Windows Updates are not actually needed.
+___

+(Spotify)

+Spotify may or may not break, as I'm still unsure of what exactly breaks spotify for some users but they report songs being greyed out.
+I'd recommend using the Website version of spotify not the Microsoft store version, as that may be the reported problem.
+[Spotify Website Ver](https://www.spotify.com/de-en/download/windows/) before doing Oneclick.
 ___

 (Storage Sense/Storage options in settings)